nightscout/trio-docs/docs/EN/operate/customize.md

 # Add Customizations to Open-iAPS

-Here are a few ways to customize Open-iAPS' code to suit your needs better.
+Here are a few ways to customize the Open-iAPS code to suit your needs better.
 Please be very careful when editing any code.

 ## Bypass Authentification for Bolusing

-You may have Face ID or Touch ID enabled depending on your iPhone settings and model.
+Depending on your iPhone settings and model, you may have Face ID or Touch ID enabled.
 Those security features will also be used to authenticate bolus delivery in Open-iAPS.
 You can disable authentication (i.e., not require Face ID, Touch ID, or passcode for bolusing) through the following code customization.

 :::{caution}
 - If you disable this, you remove an important safety feature.